peter88213/nvhelp-en/docs/_sources/tools_menu.rst.txt

 **Launch the file manager**

--  You can launch the file manager with the *noveltree* installation folder with **File > Open installation folder**.
+-  You can launch the file manager with the *novelibre* installation folder with **File > Open installation folder**.
 This might be helpful, if you wish to edit configuration files, or install your own plugins.